What are the Types of Window Frames and Its Materials

 - To make them thermal resistant, window frames are filled with insulation.

-Consists of composite wood products, such as particleboard and laminated lumber mixed with polymer plastics.
+Made of various materials blended during the manufacturing processes.
+For example – composite wood products, such as particleboard and laminated lumber mixed with polymer plastics.

 - Better moisture resistance than conventional wood.